jsevo/taxumap/README.md

 ```bash
 python phylo-umap/run_taxumap.py -t taxonomy.csv -m microbiota_table.csv -n 15
 ```
-Your embedding will be saved in `results` folder.
+Your embedding will be saved in the `phylo-umap/results/` folder.

 ### Python: